K\"ahler-Einstein metrics with prescribed singularities on Fano manifolds: Abstract

 \section{Abstract}

-Given a Fano manifold $(X,\omega)$ we develop a variational approach to characterize analytically the existence of Kähler-Einstein metrics with prescribed singularities, assuming that these singularities can be approximated algebraically and that are concentrated in a complete closed pluripolar set.\\ Moreover we define an increasing function $\alpha_{\omega}$ on the set of prescribed singularities which generalizes Tian's $\alpha$-invariant, showing that its upper contour set $\{\alpha_{\omega}(\cdot)>\frac{n}{n+1}\}$ produces a subset of the Kähler-Einstein locus, i.e. of the locus given by all prescribed singularities that admit Kähler-Einstein metrics.
+Given a Fano manifold $(X,\omega)$ we develop a variational approach to characterize analytically the existence of Kähler-Einstein metrics with prescribed singularities, assuming that these singularities can be approximated algebraically.
+Moreover we define a function $\alpha_{\omega}$ on the set of prescribed singularities which generalizes Tian's $\alpha$-invariant, showing that its upper lever set $\{\alpha_{\omega}(\cdot)>\frac{n}{n+1}\}$ produces a subset of the Kähler-Einstein locus, i.e. of the locus given by all prescribed singularities that admit Kähler-Einstein metrics.
 In particular, we prove that many $K$-stable manifolds admit all possible Kähler-Einstein metrics with prescribed singularities.
-Conversely, we show that enough positivity of the $\alpha$-invariant function at not trivial prescribed singularities (or other conditions) implies the existence of genuine Kähler-Einstein metrics.\\ Finally, through a continuity method we also prove the strong continuity of Kähler-Einstein metrics on curves of totally ordered prescribed singularities when the relative automorphism groups are discrete.
+Conversely, we show that enough positivity of the $\alpha$-invariant function at non-trivial prescribed singularities (or other conditions) implies the existence of genuine Kähler-Einstein metrics.
+Finally, through a continuity method we also prove the strong continuity of Kähler-Einstein metrics on curves of totally ordered prescribed singularities when the relative automorphism groups are discrete.

-{ \textbf{Keywords:} Kähler-Einstein metrics, Fano manifolds, complex Monge-Ampère equations, alpha-invariants, log canonical thresholds.\\ \textbf{2020 Mathematics subject classification:} 32Q20 (primary), 14J45, 32W20, 32U05 (secondary).}
+{ \textbf{Keywords:} Kähler-Einstein metrics, Fano manifolds, complex Monge-Ampère equations, alpha-invariants, log canonical thresholds. \textbf{2020 Mathematics subject classification:} 32Q20 (primary), 14J45, 32W20, 32U05 (secondary).}